 Performance

 We evaluate the performance of the proposed spatial resampling network following the common test conditions specified in JVET-AD2031 [2].
+Considering the encoder decision, two options have been selected and evaluated based on the threshold of object area in pre-analysis.
+The two options are denoted as Option 1 and Option 2, respectively, indicating the strict and loose spatial resampling decision strategy.

-As shown in Table 1, on SFU-HW dataset, the proposed algorithm could achieve noticeable performance improvement in Pareto-BD-rate and BD-mAP for the sequences for which the spatial downsampling and upsampling operations are determined to be beneficial.
+For Option1, as shown in Table 2, on SFU-HW dataset, the proposed algorithm could achieve noticeable performance improvement in Pareto-BD-rate and BD-mAP for the sequences for which the spatial downsampling and upsampling operations are determined to be beneficial.
 Specifically, for the two sequences (one in 4K and the other in 1080p resolution) for which spatial resampling is activated, the gains can reach 13.16% and 64.65%.
+For TVD video dataset, no sequence is selected for spatial resampling.